@tdeekens avatar

 Basketball and sports

-Been actively engaged in teams and clubs since the age of nine playing in many cities and countries.
-Helping clubs, taking over coaching at times and just enjoying being around a team while playing at a high level.
-Recently been focussing more on guitar than basketball.
+I have been actively engaged in teams and clubs since the age of nine, playing in various cities and countries.
+I have helped clubs, taken on coaching roles at times, and enjoyed being part of a team while playing at a competitive level.
+Recently, I have been focusing more on guitar than basketball.

 Guitar and music